multimeric/koa-pg-session/readme.md

 # koa-pg-session

+***This module, along with koa-generic-session is deprecated in favour of the official koa-session.
+If you need to access postgres using koa, please refer to its documentation here: https://github.com/koajs/session#external-session-stores***

 ## Introduction

 koa-pg-session is an implementation of a session store for koa's [generic session module](https://github.com/koajs/generic-session) that uses Postgres to hold the session data.